assistivecards/assistivecards-sdk/README.md

 ## GetAvatarImage

-Takes in an avatar ID of type string as the first parameter and an image size of type integer as the second parameter.
+Takes in an avatar ID of type string as the first parameter and an optional image size of type integer as the second parameter.
 Returns an object of type Texture2D corresponding to the specified avatar ID and image size.

+> Default image size is 256x256

 > Note that avatar types have a maximum of 33 assets for the category "boy", 27 assets for the category "girl" and 29 assets for the category "misc".

 > <span style="color:crimson">e.g.</span> boy13, girl23, misc05

 ```Csharp